Samuel Nolan

-Samuel W. Nolan (died September 30, 1997) was an American police officer for the Chicago Police Department who served as the interim superintendent of the department briefly from April 25, 1979 or September 1, 1979 (sources differ) until January 11, 1980.
+Samuel W. Nolan (June 1, 1919 − September 30, 1997) was an American police officer for the Chicago Police Department who served as the interim superintendent of the department briefly from September 1, 1979 until January 11, 1980.
 Nolan was the first African American to serve in any capacity as head of the Chicago Police Department (it would not be until Fred Rice Jr. was appointed superintendent in August 1983 that the city of Chicago would have an African American serve as head of police in a permanent capacity).

 Biography

 Chicago Police Department

-Nolan first joined the Chicago Police Department in 1945, working as a foot patrol officer for three years and a robbery detective for ten years.
-In his early police career, Nolan twice wounded robbers and once fired at a fleeing rapist, forcing the rapist to stop.
-In 1962, superintendent Orlando Winfield Wilson appointed Nolan the head of the police department's human relations unit, established to deal with "racial, religious, or nationalistic incidents".
+Nolan began his career with the Chicago Police Department in 1945, serving as a foot patrol officer for three years before spending a decade as a robbery detective.
+Early in his tenure, he wounded two robbers in separate incidents and fired at a fleeing rapist, successfully stopping the individual.
+In 1962, then-superintendent Orlando Wilson appointed Nolan the head of the police department's human relations unit, established to deal with "racial, religious, or nationalistic incidents".
 In 1965, Nolan took a leave of absence from the police department to serve as deputy director of the Chicago Commission on Human Relations.

-In July 1967, James H. Conlisk Jr., two days after taking office as police superintendent, named Nolan as deputy superintendent, heading the newly-created Community Services Division.
+In July 1967, James H. Conlisk Jr., two days after taking office as police superintendent, named Nolan as deputy superintendent, heading the newly created Community Services Division.
 Nolan resigned from the Chicago Commission on Human Relations in order to accept this position.
 In taking this position, Nolan became the highest ranking black officer in the Chicago Police Department.
 In 1970, Nolan was named deputy superintendent for community relations.
 In 1975, Nolan was elected the first African American president of the Saint Jude Police League, a fraternal order for the Chicago Police Department which had 13,000 members at the time, consisting of law enforcement officers, as well as correctional and administrative employees in law enforcement in Cook County and Chicago.

 Nolan had been a member for the previous 25 years.

-In 1977, after the Humboldt Park riot, mayor Michael Anthony Bilandic appointed Nolan and deputy commissioner Hugh Osborne and to represent the city in meetings with Latino community groups.
-In July 1979, mayor Jane M. Byrne created the position of public safety commissioner, naming Nolan its inaugural appointee.
+In 1977, after the Humboldt Park riot, then-mayor Michael Blandic appointed Nolan and deputy commissioner Hugh Osborne and to represent the city in meetings with Latino community groups.
+In July 1979, mayor Jane Byrne created the position of public safety commissioner, naming Nolan its inaugural appointee.
 The position saw Nolan become the second highest-salaried municipal employee, behind only the mayor herself.

 Interim superintendent

-On April 25, 1979 or September 1, 1979 (sources differ), Nolan was appointed interim superintendent of police after Joseph DiLeonardi, who had been serving as interim superintendent of police, was relieved of his duty by mayor Jane Byrne.
+On September 1, 1979, Nolan was appointed interim superintendent of police after Joseph DiLeonardi, who had been serving as interim superintendent of police, was relieved of his duty by mayor Jane Byrne.
 Even before Nolan became interim superintendent, there had been a push from part of the city's African American community to get Byrne to appoint Nolan the city's first black permanent police superintendent, but she did not, instead appointing Richard J. Brzeczek, a white man, as the next permanent chief of police.
 Nolan's term as interim superintendent ended on January 11, 1980, when Richard J. Brzeczek was appointed.